 (ii) Examples of service animals

 Service animals may be trained to provide services such as guidance for a person who is blind or to retrieve small items that are not accessible by a handler with physical limitations.
 Persons with psychiatric, intellectual or mental disabilities also use service animals.
-Pursuant to this policy, the requirement for accommodation only occurs when a person with a disability requires an animal with specialized training to assist that person with a recognized disability.
-Having an emotional attachment to an animal does not trigger the duty to accommodate.
+Pursuant to this policy, the requirement for accommodation of a service animal only occurs when a person with a disability requires an animal with specialized training to assist that person with a recognized disability.
 The following are examples of service animals:

 - A Guide Dog is a trained service dog that is used as a travel tool for persons with visual impairments, are blind or have low-vision.